 Programmable technology

-The multifunction SANA Bread Maker has two memory chips and its software can be easily updated.
+The Sana Smart Breadmaker has two memory chips and its software can be easily updated.
 This means you can try different programs and save the ones you use the most.
 The electronic "heart" of the bread maker is produced in Europe and is unlike any other bread machine in the world.
 Being able to choose your own multiple baking and rising times and temperatures gives you complete flexibility.
-You don't need to buy a new machine whenever a new program comes out.

 Unique stainless steel bread pan and kneaders

 The Sana Smart Bread Maker standard model comes with a stainless steel bread pan and stainless steel kneaders.
-Through the use of professional baking technology, it´s possible to bake in stainless steel baking pan which doesn't need to be greased.
-This keeps the bread from burning.
+Our bread machine is the only one on the market with a stainless steel pan.
+The pan includes glass lids which keep moisture in, allow lower baking temperatures, and help keep bread from sticking to the uncoated stainless steel.
 With stainless steel, you can be sure your bread is baked in the safest manner possible.

 Kneaders and automatic batch processing

 Some bread makers offer folding kneaders or automatic adding of seeds or nuts.
-The Sana Smart Bread Maker offers a much simpler solution: high-speed kneading!
-With high-speed kneading, the dough for your bread will be ready in three minutes!
+The Sana Smart Bread Maker offers a much simpler solution: high-speed kneading.
+With high-speed kneading, the dough for your bread will be ready in three minutes.
 After that you can immediately remove the kneaders from the dough, instead of after the bread has been baked.
 Do you like seeds or nuts spread on top of the bread?
-Add these by hand after 3 minutes of kneading and you are able to spread these equally all over the bread.
-This way you always have perfect results.
+Just sprinkle them on the dough after you remove the kneaders.

 Multiphase rising